 Figure 1, Designing the Switchmaze to measure behavioural cycles spatially.
-A, Concept of feeding as a behavioural cycle, following1,2; B, Schematic of feeding and drinking cycles separated spatially in the Switchmaze; C, CAD model from above; D, Picture of maze during operation with a mouse retrieving a food pellet (bottom right); E, CAD model from side; F, Wiring diagram of electrical components.
+A, Concept of feeding as a behavioural cycle, following1,2; B, Schematic of feeding and drinking cycles separated spatially in the Switchmaze; C, CAD model from above; D, Picture of maze during operation with a mouse retrieving a food pellet (bottom right); E, CAD model from side; inset shows how the upward closing doors operate; F, Wiring diagram of electrical components.
 FED3, Feeding Experimentation Device 327; SWD, Sensing Water Dispenser28; HSD, Horizontal Sliding Door; SEM, Single Entry Module29.

 To allow detection of individual mice, each mouse was tagged with a radio frequency identification (RFID) tag.
 To pass only one mouse into the foraging enclosure only when it was unoccupied, a single entry module (SEM) was designed29.
 The SEM uses three types of sensors: an RFID antenna, weight sensor, and beam-break sensors.
-These allow for identifying a single animal in a safe position within the module, such that the upward closing doors can close without risk of lifting a mouse on top of them.
-As there is no ceiling, there is also no danger to animals from the upward closing doors.
+These allow for identifying a single animal in a safe position within the module, such that the upward closing doors (doors that move downward below the floor plate to open the passage, and upward to block the passage; Figure 1E inset) can close without risk of lifting a mouse on top of them.
+As there is no ceiling, there is also no danger to animals from the upward closing doors, and the device is, in principle, compatible with tethered recordings (Figure 1E).

 While one animal was inside the foraging enclosure, the others stay in the home area, which was a standard Perspex home-cage bottom with bedding and several shelters.
 The maze was built mostly from transparent acrylic sheet in order to allow flexible placement of beam break detectors and sequential assembly with chemical welding (Figure 1C-E).
-Other components included 3D printed PLA components, aluminium rail and sheet, and off-the-shelf electronics (for full details and building instructions, see Supplement).
+Other components included 3D printed PLA components, aluminium rail and sheet, and off-the-shelf electronics (for full details and building instructions, see the Supplement).
 The overall idea was to mimic natural mouse burrows and cavity walls of human dwellings.

 Food was provided with a FED3 pellet dispenser27,30, and water with a custom lick-activated water dispenser28 (Figure 1D,F).
 Doors were operated with servo motors controlled by an Arduino microcontroller, and master control and data logging were done on a Raspberry Pi computer using custom Python code (Figure 1F).
 The Arduino was also used to measure animal location based on beam break detectors and to measure licking contact at the water spout through capacitive sensing.
 Thus, tasks were divided between the Raspberry Pi and Arduino to make use of their strengths, i.e., logging data and interfacing with the operator (Raspberry Pi), and controlling servo motors and recording analogue signals (Arduino).